mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 [ picture ]

 This'd let the app scale horizontally as well as give us a stable point to attach an elastic-ip.
-We decided to not do this at the time b/c sticking select snippets into memcached meant we wouldn't likely need an additional django service unit to handle the conference load.
+We decided to _not_ do this at the time b/c we could most likely handle the peak conference load with a single django service-unit provided we slam select snippets of the site into memcached.

 This turned out to be true load-wise, but it really would've been a whole lot easier to have a nice constant haproxy node out there to tack the elastic-ip to.

 During development (charm, app, and theme) you want the freedom to destroy a service and respawn it without having to use external tools to go around and attach public IP addresses to the right places.
 That's a pain.
 Also, if there's a sensitive part of this infrastructure in production, it wouldn't be postgresql, memcached, or haproxy... the app itself would be the most likely point of instability, so it was a mistake to attach the elastic-ip there.

-[ diff focus of ephemeral instances... throw stuff away... means problems with elastic-ips ] [ problems with elastic ips ]
+There was nothing special about our tuning of postgresql or memcached.
+We just used the services provided by the canned charms.
+We actually used a "local" repository for these canned charms because the charm store didn't exist yet.
+Nowadays it'd probably be easiest to just manage these two services with the charms straight out of the charm store.
+Same would be true for haproxy in this stack.

+They're not the charms you're likely to be making changes to or tweaking outside of their exposed config parameters.
+I know _jack_ about postgresql, so I'll defer to the experts in this regard.
+The summit charm I might want to manage locally

 ## The Environment